 Puppies are cute.
 They are bundles and bundles of cuteness, but also bundles of mischief, so it is important to get them crate trained as soon as possible.

+Zak George crate training is one of the more popular methods.
 As Zak George says in the video below, this process could take anywhere from a few minutes to a few weeks, depending on your dog and more importantly your training technique.
 So, here are some important steps to follow.
-First and most important, never tell the pup to go into the cage.
+First and most important of the puppy carte training tips, never tell the pup to go into the cage.